javimosch/montpesites/README.md

 # Montpesites

-Self-hosted platform to build, test and deploy static web sites.
+Decentralized self-hosted platform to build, test and deploy static web sites.

 ## How it works